 DATE & TIME: First Saturday of the month from 3:00 til 6:00

 LOCATION: Various; often Church of the Crossroads, 1212 University Avenue, OR Manoa Gardens Elderly Housing, 2790 Kahaloa Dr.

 NOTES: Temporary parking passes are no longer being honored, but no passes or payment are needed in the Early School lot.

 Fourth Sunday of each month

 This group was formed to provide jam opportunities for novice bluegrass players.
 Since its inception more advanced musicians who can tolerate and even mentor beginners have joined in.
 If you fall into any of these three categories we'd like you to join us.
-We'll usually be gathering on the 4th Saturday of each month at 2:00 P.M. for three or four hours.
+Locations vary and are hosted by Half-Fast members around the island.
+We'll usually be gathering on the 4th Sunday of each month at 2:00 P.M. for three or four hours.
 Many of the things we play are taken from the Bluegrass Fakebook, Bluegrass Songbook, and Bluegrass Picker's Tune Book all available from www.amazon.com but we go pretty far afield from those, too, with a nod to Celtic and even doo-wop from time to time.
 We have some sort of pot-luck refreshments about half-way through our half-fast session.

 First & Third Saturdays

 Music and dancing in the Celtic tradition, as influenced by the American experience.
 The musical traditions of Irish, Scottish, and English settlers of the Northeastern United States were perpetuated in rural New England, and are experiencing a modern-day renaissance.
 The dances include jigs, reels, waltzes, hornpipes, and airs.
 The Contradancers Of Hawaii always have live music played by some really fine musicians!
 Visitors to Hawai'i are particularly invited to attend.
 Visit contradancehi.weebly.com for info.